dominiquegarmier/DominiqueGarmier/README.md

-Hello my Name is Dominique Garmier
+Hello my name is Dominique Garmier, im 20 and from Switzerland.

 I am currently studying mathematics at ETH Zurich.